Current State

 Where the pain lived

-Startups entering the U.S. market were juggling product, positioning, pipeline, revenue roles, and AI tools without a coherent commercial operating model.
+Startups entering the U.S. market were juggling product, positioning, pipeline, revenue roles, and AI tools without a coherent commercial routine.

 What had to be true